 All sorts of meaning have been ascribed to this particular teaching of Jesus.
 I wonder if the sweeping view isn’t the most accurate?
 The parable of the sower to me is the macro of Jesus’ Kingdom parables.
 It encompasses the entire story of creation, including every man, woman, and child who ever has or ever will exist.

-Search for yourself as you read.Who is the sower?Who are the seeds?What does this parable say about conditions on the ground?About God’s purposes for the world?
+Search for yourself as you read.Who is the sower?Who are the seeds?What does this parable reveal about circumstances of our lives?About God’s purposes for the world?

 Burnadette’s Take: Luke 8 in the Message“As they went from town to town, a lot of people joined in and traveled along.
 He addressed them, using this story: A farmer (sower) went out to sow his seed.
 Some of it fell on the road; it was tramped down and the birds ate it.
 Other seed fell in the gravel; it sprouted, but withered because it didn’t have good roots.
 Other seed fell in the weeds; the weeds grew with it and strangled it.
 Other seed fell in rich earth and produced a bumper crop.
 “Are you listening to this?
 Really listening?”